tbonfort/be-big-data/README.md

 # there are 3 variables you must edit before running the subsequent commands:

 # replace with your gcp project name
-export GCPPROJECT=foo-bar-1234
+export GCPPROJECT=solar-climber-412810
 # edit and choose a globally unique bucket name for this BE
-export BUCKETNAME=xxxxx
+export BUCKETNAME=tb-be-bigdata
 # edit to point to the correct file (which was created when you ran "gcloud auth login")
-export GOOGLE_APPLICATION_CREDENTIALS=$HOME/.config/gcloud/myemail@mydomain.com/adc.json
+export GOOGLE_APPLICATION_CREDENTIALS=$HOME/.config/gcloud/legacy_credentials/thomas.bonfort@gmail.com/adc.json

 # you may edit the following variables, but it is not required
 # the name of the docker image to produce